OptimistikSAS/OIBus/documentation/docs/guide/north-connectors/oianalytics.md

 To securely connect OIBus to OIAnalytics, follow these steps:
 1. Register OIBus on OIAnalytics:
     - This ensures seamless integration and secure communication between OIBus and OIAnalytics.
-2. Enable the Use OIAnalytics Module Option:
+2. Enable the **Use OIAnalytics registration** option:
-   - In the North connector settings, enable the Use OIAnalytics Module option to establish the connection.
+   - In the North connector settings, enable the **Use OIAnalytics registration** option to establish the connection.
    - By doing this, you eliminate the need to manually transfer API keys, simplifying the process and enhancing security.

 :::tip Proxy client